jdc20181/Krypto-Browser/Source/readme.md

 + Visual Studio 2015 or Newer ( we are using VS17 and VS19)
 + .NET Framework 4.5.2
 + Gecko 60 or newer.

+**Redacted Source-Code Disclaimer**

+Our Source Code, in some cases uses API keys, these are private keys that will never be made public, and are redacted from the source code.
+Things such as openning dialogs, checking for updates (managed by Advance Installer), and other misc unneccessary code is redacted to focus on the main source code of mechanical aspects.

+Project Files, packages, dlls, or other exe's that control third party services or apis are also redacted but listed within if neccessary to function.